John-Brandon/pWNP_Makah/Readme.md

 rel_abun = wnp_99 / enp_01
 ```

-The solution from this approach and data is:

-Relative WNP / ENP abundance = 0.0104827
+The solution from this approach and data -- Relative WNP / ENP abundance = 0.0104827

 So, the assumption here is that the upper limit on the percentage of the ENP migration that is WNP gray whales is about 1%.
-That's also assuming that all WNP gray whales migrate in the ENP.
+That's also assuming that all WNP gray whales have an ENP migration route.

 ### JAGS code for Model 2B